||1 week ago|

 a.tld doesn’t point to the correct host.
 In that case you might have to enable the extended connection settings in the expert settings of Conversations and set a host name.

 In most cases this error is caused by ejabberd advertising support for TLSv1.3 but not properly supporting it.
-This can happen if the openssl version on the server already supports TLSv1.3 but the fast_tls wrapper library used by ejabberd not (properly) support it.
-Upgrading fast_tls and ejabberd or - theoretically - downgrading openssl should fix the issue.
-A work around is to explicity disable TLSv1.3 support in the ejabberd configuration.
+This can happen if the OpenSSL version on the server already supports TLSv1.3 but the fast_tls wrapper library used by ejabberd not (properly) support it.
+Upgrading fast_tls and ejabberd or - theoretically - downgrading OpenSSL should fix the issue.
+A work around is to explicitly disable TLSv1.3 support in the ejabberd configuration.
 More information can be found on this issue on the ejabberd issue tracker.

 Starting with Conversations 2.3.6 Conversations releases distributed over the Google Play Store will display a permanent notification if you are running it on Android 8 and above.
 This is a rule that it is essentially enforced by the Google Play Store.
 (You won’t have the problem of a forced foreground notification if you are getting your app from F-Droid.)

 However you can disable the notification via settings of the operating system.
 (Not settings in Conversations.)

 The battery consumption and the entire behavior of Conversations will remain the same (as good or as bad as it was before).
 Why is Google doing this to you?
 We have no idea.